-In Ireland, competition clearances are, where applicable, a condition precedent to completion, leading to a split signing and completion pending approval from the Competition and Consumer Protection Commission.
-The risks of competition clearance are often passed on to the purchaser by the use of a "strict hell or high water" clause, which may include an obligation on the purchaser to make any required divestments or litigate in the event the transaction is challenged from a competition perspective.
+In Ireland, competition clearances are, where applicable, a condition precedent to completion, leading to a split signing and completion pending approval from the Competition and Consumer Protection Commission (and the same approach is expected to be 'market standard' once FDI regime is established / FDI clearances required) .
+The risks of merger control clearance are often passed on to the purchaser by the use of a "strict hell or high water" clause, which may include an obligation on the purchaser to make any required divestments, behavioural commitments or litigate in the event the transaction is blocked from a competition perspective.

-11. Have you seen an increase in the number of minority investments undertaken by financial sponsors and are they typically structured as equity investments with certain minority protections or as debt-like investments with rights to participate in the equity upside?
+11. Have you seen an increase in (A) the number of minority investments undertaken by financial sponsors and are they typically structured as equity investments with certain minority protections or as debt-like investments with rights to participate in the equity upside; and (B) 'continuation fund' transactions where a financial sponsor divests one or more portfolio companies to funds managed by the same sponsor?